Paper Topic Presentation Discussion AssignmentFinal paper project – class presentation discussion

 • Record a continual audio with no pausing, and no subsequent editing.

-• It is strongly preferred that you show your face as you present (but this is not mandatory).
+• It is strongly preferred that you show your face as you present (but this is not mandatory depending on individual school rules).

 • 3:00 minutes maximum.
 Please don’t go over.